spathak0919/4883-Programming-Techniques/Assignments/Presentation/readme.md

 ### Breaking down the problem:

-Basically the problem is just asking us to cheack whether the current parenthesis are match.
-Well we need each opening bracket to have a closing bracket in the right postion.
+Basically the problem is just asking us to see whether the current parenthesis are match meaning we need each opening bracket to have a closing bracket in the right postion.

 Here are some things I noticed that helped with addressing the problem We know that an empty string is considered correct, so this edge case can be handled right away.